coq/coq/doc/sphinx/language/core/assumptions.rst

       of_type ::= {| : | :> | :>> } @type

    These commands bind one or more :n:`@ident`\(s) to specified :n:`@type`\(s) as their specifications in the global context.
-The fact asserted by the :n:`@type` (or, equivalently, the existence of an object of this type) is accepted as a postulate.
+The fact asserted by :n:`@type` (or, equivalently, the existence of an object of this type) is accepted as a postulate.
+They accept the :attr:`program` attribute.

    :cmd:`Axiom`, :cmd:`Conjecture`, :cmd:`Parameter` and their plural forms
    are equivalent.
 They can take the :attr:`local` :term:`attribute`,